Fiona rushes at Atlantic Canada with strong rains and wind

 Hurricanes in Canada are somewhat rare, in part because once the storms reach colder waters, they lose their main source of energy.
 But post-tropical cyclones still can have hurricane-strength winds, although they have a cold core and no visible eye.
 They also often lose their symmetric form and more resemble a comma.

+“Still holding strong.
+But it’s getting very scary,” Amanda McDougall, mayor of Cape Breton Regional Municipality, told The Associated Press.

-People in the area rushed to stock up essentials and worked to storm-proof their properties Friday.
+People in the area rushed to stock up essentials and worked to stormproof their properties Friday.

 At Samsons Enterprises boatyard in the small Acadian community of Petit-de-Grat on Nova Scotia’s Cape Breton Island, Jordan David helped his friend Kyle Boudreau tie down Boudreau’s lobster boat “Bad Influence.”